Title: North Carolina Firefighter Cancer Cohort Study

 Goal

-The goal of the FFCCS North Carolina Firefighters is to assess and evaluate fire service member exposure to contaminants of concern including PFAS, flame retardants, combustion byproducts, and metals.
-In addition, this effort will facilitate North Carolina firefighter participation in the National Firefighter Cancer Cohort Study.
+The goal of the North Carolina Firefighter Cancer Cohort Study is to assess and evaluate fire service member exposures to contaminants of concern, including per- and polyfluoroalkyl substances (PFAS), flame retardants, combustion byproducts, and metals.
+Additionally, this effort will facilitate North Carolina firefighter participation in the National Firefighter Cancer Cohort Study.

 Specific Aims